 That work begins before you apply for any experiential learning opportunity.
-Although each experiential learning opportunity provides notable benefits, each program offers distinctive results.
-For instance, if you are interested in getting an academic graduate degree such as a PhD, the Summer Research Program is a natural fit, because it provides an opportunity to start doing academic work right away.
+Although each experiential learning opportunity provides notable benefits, each program in the J.D.
+Power Center offers distinctive results.
+For instance, if you are interested in getting an academic graduate degree such as a PhD, the Weiss Summer Research Program is a natural fit, because it provides an opportunity to start doing academic work right away.
 If you're more interested in working in a job in politics, an internship at a congressional office or a government agency might be the better choice.
-If you're not sure about the specific benefits each program offers, this handbook is a good place to start: each program is outlined, with an opening section on these specific benefits.
 You can also talk to someone in the J.D.
-Power Center for Liberal Arts in the World or the Career Development Center.
+Power Center for Liberal Arts in the World or the Career Development Center for guidance.